przybandrzej/Songbook_Manager-API/README.md

 Full documentation is available on the server (the main page redirects directly to the documentation).

+### Wiki

+Feel free to read [Wiki](https://github.com/przybandrzej/Songbook_Manager-API/wiki) articles.
+You can find more useful information there.

 ## Built With
 * [Java 13]()